g1lg4m3sh/centos6-to7/README.md

 Upload results to UI by command: e.g. preupg -u http://127.0.0.1:8099/submit/ -r /root/preupgrade-results/preupg_results-*.tar.gz .
 ```
-As you can see, we have some things to care care of.
+As you can see, we have some things to take care of.
 Let's head over to the root directory and see what we find.
 ```bash
 [root@localhost ~]# cd /root/
 [root@localhost ~]# ls